 Beginning in the Early Childhood classes, singing is incorporated into the day with circle time….
 In the Grades, singing is not only a part of their lessons with their main class teacher but with a weekly music class that incorporates choral singing, folk dance, singing games, listening exercises, and improvisation activities.
 Beginning in the fifth grade, the vocal work takes on a variety of styles.

-Spanish instruction begins in the first grade in a purely oral form through verses, songs, rhythms, poems, games, fairy tales and stories.
+Spanish and Japanese instruction begins in the first grade in a purely oral form through verses, songs, rhythms, poems, games, fairy tales and stories.
 The teacher uses gestures, pictures, puppets and other props to convey the meaning of the material.